corda/corda/docs/source/running-a-notary-cluster/installing-the-notary-service-netman.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The notary is an essential component of every Corda network, therefore the
-Notary identity needs to be created first, before other nodes can join the
+notary identity needs to be created first, before other nodes can join the
 network, since the Notary identity is part of the network parameters.
 Adding a Corda notary to an existing network is covered in
 the network services documentation (TBD where this is hosted).
 Removing a notary from a network